 Top Suppressor Cover Options

 A traditional jacket-core configuration, Burn Proof Gear’s suppressor cover is straightforward and effective.
-Available in three configurations, Heavy for rifles, Medium for pistols and rifles and Lite for rimfires.
+Available in three configurations, Heavy for rifles, Medium for pistols and rifles and Custom for anything not covered by the first two.
 Across the board, the base units—made of Nomex and Kevlar—handle up to 1000-degrees Fahrenheit of heat, which translated means a fairly large volume of fire in a short amount of time.
-You can beef the Heavy and Medium models up to 2000-degree rating with an optional fiberglass insert.
-The jacket styles are a bit limited, only black, OD Green and Multicam are available.
-MSRP: Starting at $100
+You also have the option to beef any of them up to 2000-degree rating with an optional fiberglass insert.
+There are five cover color options to choose from as well

 If you’re searching for the most heat suppression with the least hassle, it’s difficult to do better than Cole-Tac’s High-Temperature Python (HTP).
 The suppressor cover uses a three-layer system, the inner tube rated for 3,000-degrees Fahrenheit, middle layer 1,800-degrees and Denier Cordura Nylon 600-degrees.
 Cole-Tac even uses Kevlar thread for stitching.
 What you get is an incredibly resilient system, perfect for maintaining your rifle's accuracy no matter how many rounds you put down range.
 The suppressor cover is also incredibly simple to use thanks to its highly intuitive Velcro locking system.
-At 5.4 ounces, it offers a lot of protection with little impact on your rifle or silencer.
-MSRP: $98
+The exact length and weight can vary because these covers are made-to-order, offering a lot of protection with little impact on your rifle or silencer regardless of what model you're using.
+When purchasing, users have a choice between 12 cover colors, 9 strap colors and 3 buckle colors, and they can also input their suppressor's exact dimensions to ensure a perfect fit.

-OK, there’s more than one super simple silicon option out there.
-Manta Defense also offers a great option similar to the Griptastic with similar features.
-Though, Manta’s suppressor cover is ribbed, which helps increase surface area to disperse heat more efficiently.
+There’s more than one super simple silicon option out there, but Manta Defense offers a great option with some of the best features.
+Manta’s suppressor cover is ribbed, which helps increase surface area to disperse heat more efficiently while also being easy to grab.
 The one advantage or drawback, depending on what type of suppressor you run, it’s only sized for 1.5-inch diameter cans.
 Basically, you get a 7-inch suppressor cover you carve down to length.
 Great if you have a can that fits those dimensions, but it leaves everyone else out in the cold.
-MSRP: $70